chaseruskin/orbit/docs/src/commands/lock.md

 ## __NAME__

-lock - save the world state of an ip
+lock - save the world state of a project

 ## __SYNOPSIS__